 Locate the tops just above the eyes, and bring them down to a point almost halfway from the eyes to the bottom of the jaw.
 Depending on the person, the ears can stick out a lot or a little, so there’s not a good rule for that other than careful observation.

-Well, what do you know, now you have a great idea about where to locate the nose!
+Well, what do you know — after drawing the ears, you now have a great idea about where to locate the nose!

 Noses do vary quite a bit in width, so keep that in mind.
 The sides of this guy’s nose extend a little past the inside corners of his eyes.

-Rather the mouth itself being halfway from the earlobes to the jawline, use that halfway point for the bottom lip.
-The width of the corners of the mouth often extend to about the location of the iris in the eyes above.
+Rather than the mouth itself being halfway from the earlobes to the jawline, use that halfway point for the bottom lip.
+The width of the corners of the mouth often extends to about the location of the iris in the eyes above.

-The hairline is typically about 1/4 to 1/3 of the way from the top of the head to the eyebrows.
+The hairline is typically about a quarter to a third of the way from the top of the head to the eyebrows.
 Or in Sir Patrick Stewart’s case, behind the top of the head.

 These proportions work just as easily for a woman.
 Adjust the jawline to be a little more rounded, make the ears a bit smaller and the neck a little narrower and you have a pretty convincing female face.